Physics student community

 Physics-related student clubs

 Join astronomy enthusiasts to observe at the club's rooftop Truman Kohman Observatory on Scaife Hall.
 Locate constellations and celestial objects.
 This 100+ member club is active, educational and fun with astronomy speakers, 1st place Carnival booth designs, field trips to star parties, dark sky sites, the Buhl Planetarium and outreach events.
-The club meets Fridays at 7:30 PM in DH A301D.
+The club meets Fridays at 7:30 PM in DH A301D ... and is on the spot when things happen!

-The Rocket Club, formerly known as Carnegie Mellon Rocket Command, promotes interest in rocketry.
+The Carnegie Mellon Rocket Command, formerly known as the Physics Rocket Club, promotes interest in rocketry.
 One does not have to be a rocket scientist or a physicist to join the CMRC.
 They meet Tuesdays at 4:30 PM in DH A200.
+Winner of the 2018 NASA Student Launch Altitude Award.

 Physics and Philosophy Club